HeIsIdeus/celebrityMemory/README.md

 You can freely redistribute it and use it for your personal purpose.
 If you want to use these icons for a commercial purpose, you will need the permission of the photography author(s).
-Please contact him before you end up pissing someone off.
+Please contact him or her before you upset someone.